Arts

 What we hope is that the more than 100 artifacts will contribute to a deeply personal connection between visitors and Anne Frank’s story.
 They show us a teenage girl, radiating life, embracing life, full of dreams, full of fear, of course, but also in a very intimate way.
 Just look at the beautiful, handwritten verse that she writes in an album of her dearest friend.
 With such an artifact, you can create a very intimate relationship between the visitor and the story.

-How does the exhibition differ from what is shown in the rooms where Anne and her family hid in the Anne Frank House?
+How does the exhibition differ from the actual annex rooms in the Anne Frank House?

 What’s different is that the Anne Frank House in Amsterdam is unfurnished, and in New York, we will present a hiding place that’s been furnished.
 The original furniture in the house has been lost.
 But we know partly from Anne’s father, Otto, exactly what their hiding place looked like.
 And that’s an important source of information for us, which we use now to furnish this replica in New York City.